India Weather, climate and geography

 Western India: November to February is most comfortable, although evenings can be fairly cold.
 Summers can be extremely hot with monsoon rainfall between mid June and mid September.

 Eastern India: Weather in states like Orissa (which is flood-prone) are defined by cooler weather from October to February, scorching heat from March to May and unavoidable drenching from the monsoons from June to October.

 Southwest: The most pleasant weather is from November to March.
 Monsoon rains fall anywhere between late April and July.
 Summer temperatures are not as high as Northern India although humidity is extreme.
 The coast benefits from some cooling breezes.
 Inland, Mysore and Bijapur have pleasant climates with relatively low rainfall.

 Southeast: Tamil Nadu experiences a northeast monsoon between October and December and temperatures and humidity are high all year.
 The hills can be cold in winter.

 Northeast: March to June and September to November are the driest and most pleasant periods.
 The rest of the year has extremely heavy monsoon rainfall.

 Lightweight, loose-fitting clothes are best along the coast and during the dry season in most of India between March and June.
-When the heat becomes intolerable, you may sweat a lot and want to change a few times a day; thankfully the laundry services are usually quick and inexpensive.
+When the heat becomes intolerable, you may sweat a lot and want to change a few times a day.

 To avoid offending local sensibilities, female travellers should wear clothes that cover the arms and legs, and pack a cotton scarf to cover your head/neck for extra modesty, especially when visiting temples and holy sites.
 At tourist seaside resorts such as Goa and Mumbai, female travellers can swim in bikinis but beyond tourist areas, it is best for female tourists to swim in t-shirts and shorts as they can help deflect unwanted attention.